UK court jails Chinese bitcoin fraudster for over 11 years

 "She is deeply sorry for the distress suffered by investors and hopes some good endures from the wealth her work created."

-A Malaysian accomplice, Seng Hok Ling, also 47, was jailed at the same court for four years and 11 months after he pleaded guilty to one count of transferring criminal property.
+A Malaysian accomplice, Ling Seng Hok, also 47, was jailed at the same court for four years and 11 months after he pleaded guilty to one count of transferring criminal property.

 After the sentencing, the Metropolitan Police's head of economic and cybercrime command, Will Lyne, said the seven-year investigation was one of the "largest and most complex" the force had ever undertaken and required collaboration with multiple sides, including Chinese law enforcement.